Artists working at Boundary Way

 During October 2017 land artists Richard Shilling and Julia Brooklyn worked as artists in residence, discovering and creating with natural materials found in the landscape.
 Fine artist Hannah Boyd visits the setting regularly to capture nature in drawings through the Seasons, she also runs drawing workshops both on site and from her studio at Newhampton Arts Centre.
 Artist Clare Wassermann is another regular visitor who has created a series of paintings inspired by Allotments and the surrounding landscape, particularly views of the Wrekin in Shropshire.

-For further information about all of the artists we have been working with, take a look at the artist’s profiles section.
+Art at Boundary Way is going from strength to strength and for further information about all of the artists we have been working with, you can take a look at our artist’s profiles section.

 Comments are closed.